 The Youth Support project in Croatia provides an important developmental platform for underprivileged young people who need educational support and assistance with important social and interpersonal skills.
 By helping young people in Croatia to learn key life skills, you can help to heighten their expectations for themselves and open up new possibilities for their future.

-As a volunteer, you’ll work in after school centers and act largely as a positive role model for young people aged between 7-18 years old.
-More specifically, you can do anything from assisting with homework, supporting and encouraging studies of geography or history, organizing activities such as theater sessions, helping with arts and crafts activities, sports and assisting with any general work that needs to be done at the center.
-You will also have the opportunity to teach English in an informal way, mostly by interacting with the young people at the center to improve their verbal and written English language skills, which is often one of their biggest difficulties.
+As a volunteer, you’ll work in after school centres and act largely as a positive role model for young people aged between 7-18 years old.
+More specifically, you can do anything from assisting with homework, supporting and encouraging studies of geography or history, organising activities such as theatre sessions, helping with arts and crafts activities, sports and assisting with any general work that needs to be done at the centre.
+You will also have the opportunity to teach English in an informal way, mostly by interacting with the young people at the centre to improve their verbal and written English language skills, which is often one of their biggest difficulties.

 Within Croatia there are communities that have less than adequate access to education.
 As a teaching volunteer on this program, you’ll be contributing to increasing access to education for those who need.